Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of Alter Global - Top VCs in EdTech

-Alter Global is a San Francisco-based venture capital firm that backs early-stage companies in emerging markets.
-They focus on founders building technology to solve critical problems across the globe.
+Alter Global is a San Francisco-based venture firm that invests in early-stage companies across emerging markets.
+The firm focuses on key sectors like EdTech, FinTech, and logistics, backing founders who are building technology for high-growth regions.

 • Industries of focus: EdTech, FinTech, Logistics

-• Geographical presence: San Francisco, California (with a focus on emerging markets)
+• Geographical presence: San Francisco, California (invests globally in emerging markets)

 • Founded: 2015